 For the past three summers, a caravan of pals and I have made the pilgrimage from Nashville to Chicago to partake in the wonder of Pitchfork Music Festival together.
-It’s a tradition I’ve come to look forward to each year, dancing carefree to the music of Sufjan Stevens, Ms. Lauryn Hill, Solange, Anderson .Paak, Blood Orange, Noname, and more.
+It’s a tradition I’ve come to look forward to each year, dancing carefree to the music of Sufjan Stevens, Ms. Lauryn Hill, Solange, Anderson .Paak, Blood Orange, Big Thief, Noname, and more.
 It’s a healing time.

 Late one night last summer, my friends and I were returning from Union Park, lazily crossing the Michigan Ave bridge to go down by the water for a bit as we waited on our ride.
 Gleaming in the night sky, a chrome and overcompensating Tr*mp Tower loomed above us across the bridge.
 The crowd cris-crossed in all directions as pedestrians passed and paused to take photos.
 What happened next spanned all of 5 seconds.

 I glance up at the tower and in a knee-jerk sort of rage, raise a gentle middle finger to it and continue walking.
 Hurrying towards me in the opposite flow of foot traffic comes an old white man — wearing white shorts, a white polo, white shoes and socks, and a white visor — who leans in close to my ear and whispers gruffly, I saw that.
 And then in the rush of the crowd he is gone.

 I am shaking, cemented to the sidewalk.
 I am dizzy with fear, anger, embarrassment.
 After a few seconds, I catch up to my friends headed down the steps to the pier and fumble through retelling what happened.
 Half laughing at the absurdity of the interaction, still shaky and scared, I begin to cry.
 They offer me assuring words, but the look in their eyes was questioning — Do you think you’re overreacting, Mele?